 Syed Shabbir is thrilled to return to his hometown as a reporter for 41 Action News.
-Syed started in December of 2011 and his work can be seen Monday through Friday on 41 Action News Today and 41 Action News Midday.
+Syed started in December of 2011, and his work can be seen Monday through Friday on 41 Action News Today and 41 Action News Midday.

-Syed loves the service he can provide as a reporter and says there's nothing better than giving a voice to those who feel unheard.
-He enjoys the busy, fast-pace atmosphere of the industry and has a passion for developing well-told stories that make a difference.
+Syed loves the service he can provide as a reporter and says there's nothing better than using journalism to solve problems, raise awareness and make a difference.
+He enjoys the busy, fast-pace atmosphere of the industry and has a passion for developing well-told stories that impact the community.

 Syed began his journalism career at KOMU 8 News, the NBC affiliate in Columbia, Missouri.
 There, he worked as a reporter, anchor and producer while completing his broadcast journalism degree from the University of Missouri.

 Before college, Syed graduated from Blue Valley High School, and has two younger brothers who are currently enrolled in the Blue Valley School District.